St James Garlickhythe: Present day

 The official dedication is The Parish Church of St James Garlickhythe with St Michael Queenhythe and Holy Trinity the Less.

 The parish stretches from Gardners Lane in the west to Angel Passage in the east.
 Its southern border is the River Thames, and to the north it snakes through the lanes south of Cannon Street.

 The area now covers seven pre-Fire parishes: St James Garlickhythe, St Michael Queenhythe, Holy Trinity the Less, St Michael Paternoster Royal, St Martin Vintry, All Hallows the Great, and All Hallows the Less.

 It is also responsible for services at the nearby St Michael Paternoster Royal, which lies within the parish boundary.

 Sunday and daily services are drawn from the 1662 Book of Common Prayer.
-It is the church for more than a dozen livery companies, as well as being the church of the Intelligence Corps.
+It is the church for more than a dozen livery companies (Clockmakers, Coachmakers, Dyers, Educators, Fanmakers, Glass Sellers, Gold and Silver Wyre Drawers, Horners, Joiners and Ceilers, Needlemakers, Painter-Stainers, Parish Clerks, Skinners, Vintners, and Weavers), as well as being the church of the Intelligence Corps.

 The parish has passed resolutions A and B of the Priests (Ordination of Women) Measure 1993; this means that female priests and bishops are not permitted to officiate in the church.
 It receives alternative episcopal oversight from the Bishop of Fulham (currently Jonathan Baker).